AdaCore/spark2014/docs/ug/gnatprove.rst

      Global  => (In_Out => V),
      Depends => (V => V);

-This is a conservative over-approximation of the real contract for ``Set_Global``, which allows to detect all possible errors of initialization and contract violation in ``Set_Global`` callers, but which may also lead to false alarms because it is imprecise.
+This is a safe over-approximation of the real contract for ``Set_Global``, which allows to detect all possible errors of initialization and contract violation in ``Set_Global`` callers, but which may also lead to false alarms because it is imprecise.
 Here, |GNATprove| generates a wrong